QualitativeDataRepository/dataverse-previewers/CDI_PREVIEWER.md

 4. **Custom URL** - User-provided SHACL shape URL
    - Enter any accessible Turtle (.ttl) file URL

 **Recommendation**: Use "DDI-CDI 1.0 (Official)" for files with DDI-CDI types.
-Use "CDIF Discovery Core" for schema.org-based metadata (note: limited property suggestion support until `sh:SPARQLTarget` is implemented).
+Use "CDIF Discovery Core" for schema.org-based metadata.
+Both shape sources are fully supported with property suggestions and validation.

 ### Dataverse Integration
 The previewer expects these URL parameters: